 Spain is one of the easiest places to make new friends, experience the real fiesta (party) attitude and enjoy lovely, warm, Mediterranean weather!
 Who wouldn’t want to study abroad in such a welcoming place?

-Apart from the overall exciting atmosphere, Spain is home to many universities and colleges that welcome thousands of foreign students each year.
+If you're looking to study at a university in Spain, you will find a range of higher education opportunities, combining rigorous academics with a vibrant cultural scene.
+Its universities welcome thousands of foreign students each year.
 While you study and prepare to become a specialist in your chosen field, you will also enrich your cultural horizons by seeing and admiring some really amazing attractions.

-From white, sandy beaches and blue seas, to the ski slopes of the Pyrenees and to the ancient villages of Granada, Spain truly offers both natural and urban splendours.
+From white, sandy beaches and blue seas, to the ski slopes of the Pyrenees and to the ancient villages of Granada, Spain truly is one of the best countries to study abroad in Europe.

 Embrace the chance to sharpen your Spanish skills and enjoy a relaxed and multicultural environment while you study abroad in Spain!

-Many international students won't have to pay more than 4,000 EUR per year to study in Spain.
+There are many affordable universities in Spain where international students won't have to pay more than 4,000 EUR per year.
 And numerous study programmes actually start at only 100–150 EUR per year.
 Still, keep in mind that non-EU/EEA students don't always enjoy the same low tuition as EU/EEA citizens.

 Over 50 Spanish universities earn their place in the international university rankings every year.
 Out of them, business schools are the stand out institutions, as Spain is know for being a supportive place for future entrepreneurs and business people.